thejimmyg/express-render-error/README.md

 prepareOption(app, optionFromEnv(app))
 prepareMustache(app, mustacheFromEnv(app))
 prepareErrorHandlers(app)

+// Add route handlers here

+// Call setupPublicFiles() here if you are using express-public-files-overlays

+// Handle errors afterwards
+setupErrorHandlers(app, { debug })
 ```

+**Caution: If you are using express-public-files-overlays make sure that your call to `setupPublic()` comes *before* the call to `setupErrorHandlers()` otherwise your 404 handler will handle static files instead of the static file server.**

 This will set `scriptName`, `sharedPublicUrlPath`, `title` (not `defaultTitle`) and `port` on `app.locals`.
 By default, any render engines registered with Express will use the values in `app.locals` if a the variable can't be found in `res.locals` or in the data passed directory to the `res.render()` all.